djccarew/watson-vr-custom-classifer-lab/README.md

 ```

 3.2.5 Look at the files that were reported as false positives or false negatives and see if you can see why the classifier had problems with these particular images.

+3.2.6 Exit out of the applications virtual environment

+`deactivate`

 ### 3.3 Test with a Java app